Ahmedfathy5/Swiftful_Maps/README.md

 # Swiftful_Maps
-I developed this app in MVVM architecture pattern and using : Swift UI , MapKit , Localization.
+I developed this app in MVVM architecture pattern and using : SwiftUI , MapKit , Localization.